How universal is the mean-field universality class for percolation in complex networks?: Abstract

 \section{Abstract}

 Clustering and degree correlations are ubiquitous in real-world complex networks.
 Yet, understanding their role in critical phenomena remains a challenge for theoretical studies.
 Here, we provide the exact solution of site percolation in a model for strongly clustered random graphs, with many overlapping loops and heterogeneous degree distribution.
-We systematically compare the exact solution with mean-field predictions obtained from a treelike random rewiring of the network, which preserves only the degree sequence.
-Our results demonstrate a nontrivial interplay between degree heterogeneity, correlations and network topology, which can significantly alter both the percolation threshold and the critical exponents predicted by the mean-field.
-These findings highlight the need for new approaches, beyond the heterogeneous mean-field theory, to accurately describe phase transitions in complex networks with realistic topological features.
+We systematically compare the exact solution with heterogeneous mean-field predictions obtained from a treelike random rewiring of the network, which preserves only the degree sequence.
+Our results demonstrate a nontrivial interplay between degree heterogeneity, correlations and network topology, which can significantly alter both the percolation threshold and the critical exponents predicted by the heterogeneous mean-field.
+These findings reveal limitations of heterogeneous mean-field theory, demonstrating that the degree distribution alone is insufficient to determine universality classes in complex networks with realistic structural features.